dantin/environment-setup/README.md

 The following describes detail jobs of each playbook.

-### Download Software
+### Local Prepare

-The script `local_prepare.sh` support downloading third party open source code & software from Internet.
+The script `local_prepare.sh` downloads third party code & binary from Internet.

 ```
 $ ./local_prepare.sh
 ```

-The downloaded software:

-- Source Code
-  - vim
-  - git
-  - tmux
-- Binary
-  - golang

-__NOTE__:

-> You need make sure connection to Internet is OK before trigger this script.
+> Please make sure the connection to the Internet is OK before running the script.
-> If you are under the GFW, please also make sure you can bypass it.
+> If you are under GFW, please also make sure you have solution to bypass it.

 ### Bootstrap

-Bootstrap install software and do the basic configuration on target machine, the script `bootstrap.sh` implements it.
+Bootstrap installs software and do the basic configuration, which is implemented by the script `bootstrap.sh`.

 You need `root` privilege to do some task, so please make sure to run it as `root` user.